Linear Network Coding, Linear Index Coding and Representable Discrete Polymatroids: Linear Fractional Network Coding and Representable Discrete Polymatroids

-In this subsection, we restrict ourselves to only the class of discrete polymatroids which satisfy the above two conditions and provide an algorithm to construct networks from discrete polymatroids which belong to this class.
-The construction algorithm provided is generalized to a more general class of discrete polymatroids in the Section \ref{V B}.
+In this subsection, we restrict ourselves to only the class of discrete polymatroids which satisfy the above condition and provide an algorithm to construct networks from discrete polymatroids which belong to this class.

 Before providing the construction algorithm, we provide some useful definitions.

 Let $\mathcal{C}'_i(\mathbb{D})$ denote the set of minimal excluded vectors for $\mathbb{D}$ for which the $i^{th}$ component is one.
 The elements of $\mathcal{C}'_i(\mathbb{D})$ are referred to as \textit{$i$-unit minimal excluded vectors}.
 Let $\mathcal{C}_i(\mathbb{D})$ denote the set of vectors $u$ in $\mathcal{C}'_i(\mathbb{D})$ which satisfy the condition that there does not exist $ v \in \mathcal{C}'_i(\mathbb{D}),$ $v \neq u,$ for which $(v)_{>0} \subset (u)_{>0}.$ The elements of $\mathcal{C}_i(\mathbb{D})$ are referred to as \textit{reduced $i$-unit minimal excluded vectors}.